willz3/node_api/README.md

 # NODE_API

-The first project with node, MongoDB (NoSQL) and express for create an API
+The first project with NodeJS, MongoDB (NoSQL) and express for create an API